JQA JAPAN QUALITY ASSURANCE ORGANIZATION

 JQA identifies auditor competence and for its maintenance and improvement, we formulate a structure for auditor education, training and evaluation.

-[Responsibility] Responsibility for objective assessment
+[Responsibility] Be responsible for objective assessment

 Certification bodies have the responsibility to "assess the conformity to requirements".